 The Labor Department has been collecting this since 1968, a time when only 13.5% of US employees were part-timers.
 That number peaked at 20.1% in January 2010.
-The latest data point, over seven years later, is modestly lower at 17.9% last month.
+The latest data point, over nine years later, is lower at 17.1% last month.

 Here is a visualization of the trend in the 21st century, with the percentage of full-time employed on the left axis and the part-time employed on the right.
 We see a conspicuous crossover during the Great Recession.